Skip to content

 6.3 Skipping, Interrupting Loops

-During the loop process, you can use the continue statement to immediately jump to the next iteration, or use the break statement to terminate the entire loop, such as:
+During the loop process, you can use the continue statement to immediately jump to the next iteration or use the break statement to terminate the entire loop, as follows:

 Python